 Antigens are unique to different pathogens, which include viruses, fungi and abnormal cells such as tumor cells.
 Antigens alert the immune system to foreign substances not recognized by the body, leading to immune responses like destruction of abnormal cells or production of antibodies.

-Intellia is currently investigating NTLA-2001 as a treatment for people who have hereditary ATTR with polyneuropathy.
-In the future, Intellia’s goal is to address hereditary and wild-type ATTR, both polyneuropathy and cardiomyopathy, with a single course of treatment.
+Intellia is currently investigating NTLA-2001 as a treatment for people who have hereditary ATTR amyloidosis with polyneuropathy (ATTRv-PN or hATTR-PN).
+In the future, Intellia’s goal is to address hereditary and wild-type ATTR amyloidosis, both polyneuropathy and cardiomyopathy, with a single dose of treatment.

 Cell therapy created by genetically modifying a patient’s own immune cells ex vivo (or outside the patient’s body) to restore their function or add therapeutic properties, for example, to target specific cancer cells.
 After modification, cells are produced in large quantities and administered to the patient.

 Protein released from the biological pathway involving the KLKB1 gene and kallikrein activity.
 A reduction of kallikrein activity achieved through knockout of the KLKB1 gene is expected to correlate with a decrease in bradykinin activity.
 In turn, this decrease in bradykinin activity is expected to prevent the activation of endothelial cells that causes vascular leakage and angioedema in HAE patients.

 CAR-T cell stands for chimeric antigen receptor (CAR) T cell therapy.
 This therapy type modifies immune cells (T cells) to express a receptor on their surface that recognizes and binds to molecules (antigens) on the surface of malignant or cancerous cells.
 Once the receptor binds to a tumor antigen, the T cell is activated to attack the malignant cells.